- The Washington Times - Wednesday, September 17, 2025

 “Coerced and forced abortions are already happening,” Melanie Israel, a visiting fellow at the conservative Heritage Foundation, said in her Sept.
 2 report, “Abortion Pills, Coercion, and Abuse.”
 “And every time safety protocols are degraded, it becomes easier for an unsupportive partner, abuser, or trafficker to harm women, girls, and unborn children.”

-Most but not all of the incidents resulted in criminal charges.
-More often than not, the alleged perpetrator succeeded in terminating the pregnancy.
+Most, but not all, of the incidents resulted in criminal charges.
+More often than not, the perpetrator succeeded in terminating the pregnancy.

-The cases include that of Emerson Evans, a 31-year-old Illinois man who was charged last month with intentional homicide for allegedly inserting four mifepristone pills into his pregnant girlfriend’s vagina, as reported by Illinois Newsroom.
+The cases include that of Emerson Evans, a 31-year-old Illinois man who was charged last month with intentional homicide.
+Illinois Newsroom reported that he was accused of inserting four mifepristone pills into his pregnant girlfriend’s vagina.
 She lost the baby.

-Abortion pills are legal in Illinois, but not Texas, which bans most abortions and specifically prohibits abortion-inducing drugs from being mailed into the state.
-Even so, at least two men from the Lone Star State have been charged recently with secretly administering the pills.
+Abortion pills are legal in Illinois but not Texas, which bans most abortions and specifically prohibits abortion-inducing drugs from being mailed into the state.
+Even so, at least two men from the Lone Star State have been charged with secretly administering the pills.

-In June, the Texas Rangers in Tarrant County charged Justin Anthony Banta, 38, with capital murder and tampering with evidence for allegedly inviting his girlfriend out for coffee and then spiking her drink and cookies with abortion-inducing drugs after she refused to end the pregnancy.
+In June, Texas Rangers in Tarrant County charged Justin Anthony Banta, 38, with capital murder and tampering with evidence.
+They said he invited his girlfriend out for coffee and then spiked her drink and cookies with abortion-inducing drugs after she refused to end the pregnancy.

-The girlfriend suffered heavy bleeding and went to the emergency room the next day but lost the baby.
-Mr. Banta’s attorney has disputed the allegations, telling WFAA-TV that his client is the victim of a “relationship gone bad.”
+The girlfriend suffered heavy bleeding.
+She went to an emergency room the next day but lost the baby.
+Mr. Banta’s attorney told WFAA-TV that his client was the victim of a “relationship gone bad.”

-Last year, Mason Herring, a 39-year-old Houston attorney, pleaded guilty to injury to a child and assault on a pregnant person for putting abortion-inducing drugs in his pregnant wife’s water in 2022.
-He was sentenced to 180 days in jail and six months’ probation.
+Last year, Mason Herring, a 39-year-old Houston lawyer, pleaded guilty to injury to a child and assault on a pregnant person for putting abortion-inducing drugs into his pregnant wife’s water in 2022.
+He was sentenced to 180 days in jail and six months of probation.

 The baby survived but was born 10 weeks early and has developmental delays.

-The first such incident on The Heritage Foundation list dates back to 2015, but pro-life advocates said the risks to pregnant women surged after the FDA eliminated the in-person dispensing rule for mifepristone in 2021, a change made permanent in 2023.
+The first such incident on The Heritage Foundation’s list dates back to 2015.
+Pro-life advocates said the risks to pregnant women surged after the FDA eliminated the in-person dispensing rule for mifepristone in 2021, a change made permanent in 2023.

 State legislatures are taking note.
 Last year, Louisiana Gov. Jeff Landry, a Republican, signed first-of-its-kind legislation classifying mifepristone and misoprostol as controlled and dangerous substances.

-The legislation was introduced by Republican state Sen. Thomas Pressly, whose sister, Catherine Herring, was married to Mason Herring and delivered their baby early after he doctored her drinks seven times.
+The legislation was introduced by state Sen. Thomas Pressly, a Republican whose sister, Catherine Herring, was married to Mason Herring and delivered their baby early after he doctored her drinks seven times.

 Ms. Herring grew suspicious after being hospitalized once.
-She responded by saving samples of the beverages and turning them over to police, according to the Louisiana Illuminator.
+She responded by saving samples of the beverages and turning them over to police, the Louisiana Illuminator reported.

-The Texas Legislature took action earlier this month by passing House Bill 7, which gives residents standing to bring civil lawsuits against those who manufacture and distribute abortion pills, with damages starting at $100,000 per pill.
+The Texas Legislature took action this month by passing House Bill 7, giving residents standing to bring civil lawsuits against those who manufacture and distribute abortion pills.
+Damages start at $100,000 per pill.

-The bill, known as the Woman and Child Protection Act, is expected to be signed shortly by Republican Gov. Greg Abbott.
+The bill, known as the Woman and Child Protection Act, is expected to be signed by Gov. Greg Abbott, a Republican.

 “HB 7 aims to stop the abortion pills in the first place,” said Texas Right to Life spokesperson Kim Schwartz.
 “Right now, anyone can go online and obtain abortion pills; abortionists don’t verify the identity of the buyer, so a man could easily order them.
 The Woman and Child Protection Act is made to be a deterrent to the companies and abortionists who sell the pills.”